juju/docs/src/en/clouds.md

       Cloud "mycloud" successfully added
       You may bootstrap with 'juju bootstrap mycloud'

-   Once completed, you should also remember to add a credential for this cloud before bootstrapping.
-See the [documentation on credentials][credentials] for more help.
+   You must now add a credential for this cloud prior to creating a controller (`juju bootstrap`).
+See the [Credentials][credentials] page for details.

 ^# OpenStack